-- Procedures for the Delivery of Horse Industry Training Version 3 which were developed to promote safety and consistency of delivery of educational programs that require interactions with horses.
+- The Manual for the Delivery of Horse Industry Training (Version 6, November 2020) 7 was developed to promote safety and consistency of delivery of educational programs that require interactions with horses.
 This resource provides a range of advice to address the risks associated with handling, driving and riding horses to ensure that best practice is used by those delivering programs.
-It includes standards operating procedures covering horse riding, safety with horses and use of horses in training. - The Australian Horse Welfare and Well-being Toolkit provides advice on how to write policy, procedures and instructions and how to set up a policy register.
+It includes standards operating procedures covering horse riding, safety with horses and use of horses in training. - The Australian Horse Welfare and Well-being Toolkit8 provides advice on how to write policy, procedures and instructions and how to set up a policy register.